 Routing & Handlers

-irgo uses a chi-based router with a simplified API designed for HTMX applications.
-Handlers return HTML strings rather than writing to response writers.
+irgo uses a chi-based router with a simplified API designed for Datastar applications.
+Handlers return HTML via SSE rather than writing directly to response writers.

 Basic Routing